Skip to the main content

 Duties

-Drilling rig personnel set up and use drilling rigs to explore viable sites for producing oil and gas.
-Each rig consists of a derrick, draw-works, and other surface equipment to provide the forces needed for a drill pipe to bore a hole into the earth.
-After the drilling rig reaches the layer of earth that contains oil or gas, it is removed from the site, and then service rig personnel complete the well construction.
+Drilling rig personnel set up and use drilling rigs to explore viable sites for producing oil, gas, helium, potash, lithium, and hydrogen.
+Each rig consists of a derrick, draw-works, and other surface equipment to drill a wellbore down into the earth.
+After the drilling rig reaches the target formation, it is dismantled and removed from the site, and then a service rig moves onsite to complete the well.

-Service rigs maintain, complete, and abandon oil and gas wells.
+Service rigs maintain, complete, and abandon wells.
 They are fully mobile units, carrying the derrick and rig floor to well sites.
 Service rig personnel drive rig equipment in convoy with other service rig vehicles from one well location to another.

-• Putting rig tools and equipment away after use
+• Put rig tools and equipment away after use

 • Help other crew members do odd jobs